safaad/ioflex/README.md

 # IOFlex
-IOFlex is a portable I/O wrapper tool that transperantly sets I/O configurations for HPC applications.
+IOFlex is a portable I/O tool that transperantly sets I/O configurations for HPC applications.
 IOFlex can be used to optimize IO for HPC applications without changing the source code.
 It overrides hints set using environment variables and MPI_Info_set().

 ## Instructions
 ### Prerequisites